Table of Contents

 14. Jed’s Maple Candy

-All-natural ma ple Halloween candies.
+All-natural maple Halloween candies.

 Eco-Friendly Stats: Uses Organic maple syrup and recyclable packaging.

-15. Buy Bulk and Make Your Eco-Friendly Candy Packaging
+15. Buy Bulk Candy and Make Your Eco-Friendly Packaging

 The one downside to many of the organic and more sustainable candy options is that they can be more expensive than traditional candy.
 If you’re struggling to find eco-friendly Halloween treats to fit your budget or just struggling to find them at all, consider buying ordinary candy but in bulk to limit waste.
 Loose candy that is not wrapped in foil can be packaged with recyclable twine and craft paper to be handed out.